Monthly newsletter: Read the latest issue

 There is no required order for completion of courses for this track.
 Students may take required and elective courses in the order that works best for their individual schedule.

-With the D.O./M.A. in Bioethics degree, graduates will be prepared to address complex ethical issues and provide leadership on hospital ethics committees, among their physician peers and in the local community.
-This degree may also provide a competitive edge when applying for residencies or fellowships.
+With the DO/MA in Bioethics degree, graduates will be prepared to address complex ethical issues and provide leadership on hospital ethics committees, among their physician peers and in the local community.

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000